MEBZMasondo/projectIMSBasicWFA/README.md

 SQL Server

-Access the database creation script on the repository : Resources and datasets (Script to create database : "NorthwindEdit1.sql") change the connection strings to fit to your local databases
+Access the database creation script on the repository : Resources and datasets (Script to create database : "NorthwindEdit1.sql")
+This dataset has an extra table : Login , used for login credentials. username: Admin01 password: Password01 change the connection strings to fit to your local databases

+-

+- [Amazon MQ](https://aws.amazon.com/amazon-mq/) - Open source message broker from Amazon.

 ![login](https://user-images.githubusercontent.com/109286764/206780273-8f939cc9-0cd2-4951-92c5-7c51788b2204.JPG)